Quent-DL/MasterThesis_ElectroLoc/GUI/src/README.md

 - Unselect centroid when clicking twice on it
 - Fix the size of some widgets (e.g. add/delete centroid buttons)
 - Fix varying widget extraction panel size when the Centroid menu is shown or hidden
+- Dialogs to instruct the user to wait while loading nifti files or computing centroids